11 Top-Rated Tourist Attractions in Belém

 We recommend these convenient hotels in Lisbon's attractive Belém neighborhood, near top attractions like Belém Tower and the Jerónimos Monastery:

-- Altis Belem Hotel & Spa: waterfront luxury, near Belém Tower, contemporary design, floor-to-ceiling-windows, Michelin star restaurant, rooftop pool.
+- Altis Belem Hotel & Spa: This is a great choice for waterfront luxury, near Belém Tower.
+The hotel features contemporary design, floor-to-ceiling-windows, a Michelin star restaurant, and a rooftop pool.

-- Palacio do Governador: affordable luxury, large rooms, restored 17th-century governor's home, comfortable beds, multiple pools, Mediterranean-style spa.
+- Palacio do Governador: Affordable luxury is what you'll find here.
+Set in the restored 17th-century governor's home, the hotel hotel is known for large rooms, comfortable beds, multiple pools, and Mediterranean-style spa.

-- Jeronimos 8: mid-range pricing, convenient location, short stroll from the Jerónimos Monastery, complimentary breakfast buffet, modern style.
+- Jeronimos 8: This mid-range property is conveniently located just a short stroll from the Jerónimos Monastery and offers complimentary breakfast buffet and a modern style.

-- Casa Amarela Belem: budget-friendly guesthouse, near Belém Tower, bright and basic suites, supermarket next door, communal kitchen and living room.
+- Casa Amarela Belem: This budget-friendly guesthouse, near Belém Tower, comes with bright and basic suites, and the supermarket next door is convenient given the communal kitchen and living room.

 Tips and Tours: How to Make the Most of Your Visit to Belém